macintux/riak-application-guide/conflicts.md

 happen.
 Remember that `PW` requests can error out even when data is written durably.

+## Conflicting resolution

+Resolving conflicts when data is being rapidly updated can feel Sysiphean.

+It's always possible that two different clients will attempt to resolve the same conflict at the same time, or that another client will update a value between the time that one client retrieves siblings and it attempts to resolve them.
+In either case you may have new conflicts created by conducting conflict resolution.

+Consider this yet another plug to consider immutability.

 ## Further reading

 * [Clocks Are Bad, Or, Welcome to the Wonderful World of Distributed Systems](http://basho.com/clocks-are-bad-or-welcome-to-distributed-systems/) (Basho blog)